ZJZAC/awesome-deep-model-IP-protection/README.md

 4. [HufuNet: Embedding the Left Piece as Watermark and Keeping the Right Piece for Ownership Verification in Deep Neural Networks](https://arxiv.org/pdf/2103.13628.pdf)：Hufu(虎符), left piece for embedding watermark, right piece as local secret; introduce some attack: model pruning, model fine-tuning, kernels cutoff/supplement and crafting adversarial samples, structure adjustment or parameter adjustment; Table12 shows the number of backoors have influence on the performance; cosine similarity is robust even weights or sturctures are adjusted, can restore the original structures or parameters; satisfy Kerckhoff's principle | [Code](https://github.com/HufuNet/HufuNet) | [BibTex](): lv2021hufunet | Lv et al, 2021.3

+5. [TrojanNet: Embedding Hidden Trojan Horse Models in Neural Networks](https://arxiv.org/pdf/2002.10078.pdf): We show that this opaqueness provides an opportunity for adversaries to embed unintended functionalities into the network in the form of Trojan horses; Our method utilizes excess model capacity to simultaneously learn a public and secret task in a single network  | [BibTex](): guo2020trojannet | Guoe et al, 2020.2

-5. [Watermarking in Deep Neural Networks via Error Back-propagation](https://www.ingentaconnect.com/contentone/ist/ei/2020/00002020/00000004/art00003?crawler=true&mimetype=application/pdf)：using an independent network (weights selected from the main network) to embed and extract watermark; provide some suggestions for watermarking; **introduce model isomorphism attack** | [BibTex](): wang2020watermarking | Wang et al, *Electronic Imaging* 2020.4
+6. [Watermarking in Deep Neural Networks via Error Back-propagation](https://www.ingentaconnect.com/contentone/ist/ei/2020/00002020/00000004/art00003?crawler=true&mimetype=application/pdf)：using an independent network (weights selected from the main network) to embed and extract watermark; provide some suggestions for watermarking; **introduce model isomorphism attack** | [BibTex](): wang2020watermarking | Wang et al, *Electronic Imaging* 2020.4

 ### Inspired&nbsp;by&nbsp;Digital&nbsp;Watermarking